robert-jacques/datavisRProject/README.md

 * Plot 4.
 Bar Charts - Variance of Key Audio Features by Valence category.

-**The project’s findings suggest that personalised music recommendations could be enhanced through mood-based categorisation of tracks**
+**The project’s findings suggest that personalised music recommendations could be enhanced through mood-based categorisation of tracks.**